“KUDURA” is a containerised hub that provides potable water and clean energy for lighting, cooking and productive energy use where there is none.

-By providing rural families with alternate sources of renewable energy and potable water, we are changing lives, sustainably.
+By providing rural clinics, schools, communities and small businesses with cost-effective sources of renewable energy and potable water, we are changing lives, sustainably.

 - Replacing open fire cooking with renewable biogas, we save their lives, save 14 trees and reduce carbon emissions by 4.8 tons per family per annum.

 - Providing a potable water source in the community reduces water borne disease and saves lives.

 - Replacing kerosene lamps with solar electricity reduces carbon emissions and increases productivity.

 - Adding organic fertiliser to agricultural lands increases crop quality and quantity, increasing income and health.